Heron-Repositories/Heron/Heron/docs/source/documentation/installation.rst

 5. h5py
 6. tornado
 7. pynput
-8. serial
+8. pyserial
 9. dearpygui > 1.2
 10. opencv >= 4.x
+11. psutil

-All of the above, except dearpygui and opencv, can be installed through conda (pynput and serial are in the conda-forge).
+All of the above, except dearpygui and opencv, can be installed through conda (pynput and pyserial are in the conda-forge).
 So once you set up conda (either miniconda or anaconda) you can do:

 .. code-block:: python